João Mendes de Briteiros

-João Mendes de Briteiros (1250-?) was a Portuguese nobleman, who served in the Court of Denis of Portugal.
+João Mendes de Briteiros (13th-century-?) was a Portuguese nobleman, who served in the Court of Denis of Portugal.

 Biography

 João was born in the Iberian Peninsula, son of Mem Rodrigues de Briteiros and Maria Anes da Veiga, a noble lady descendant of Forjaz Vermuis, belonging to the Lords of Trastámara and Maia.
 He was married to Urraca Afonso, daughter of Afonso III of Portugal and his mistress Madragana.